Shoreline Restoration and Stormwater Runoff Reduction

 The eastern portion of the shoreline at the College that was not protected by living shorelines sustained more than $1 million in damage as a result of Hurricane Florence in 2018.
-Due to damages to their bulkhead, the College anticipates that another storm like Hurricane Florence may compromise the Bryant Student Center foundation and cause potentially catastrophic damage to the Crystal Coast Civic Center, and multiple other buildings.
-The imminent damage motivated college officials and community members to protect the site by building living shorelines after seeing the longevity and success of the one that the federation built over a decade ago along the western portion of their shoreline.
+Due to damages to their bulkhead, the College was concerned that another storm like Hurricane Florence could compromise the Bryant Student Center foundation and cause potentially catastrophic damage to the Crystal Coast Civic Center and multiple other buildings.
+The imminent damage motivated college officials and community members to protect the site by building living shorelines after seeing the longevity and success of the one that the Federation had built over a decade ago along the western portion of their shoreline.

-In 2019, the federation worked alongside the College and their engineer design and secure funding to restore the remaining College shoreline with additional living shoreline.
-Construction of the granite sill and the planting of salt marsh grasses will be complete in 2021, protecting and restoring 17.5 acres of salt marsh, oysters and upland including 4 buildings on campus.
+In 2019, the Federation worked with the College and Arendell Engineers to design and secure funding to restore the remaining College shoreline with an additional living shoreline.
+Construction of a 1,250-foot granite sill and the planting of 25,430 salt marsh grasses was completed in 2021, protecting and restoring 17.5 acres of salt marsh, oysters, and upland including 4 buildings on campus.
 An additional 11,131 plugs of salt marsh grasses were planted in spring 2022 and 2023.

-Rebuilding the campus shoreline and carefully planning its resilient restoration will help protect the educational instruction, employment, community water access and events which generate business and revenue within Carteret County.
+Rebuilding the campus shoreline and carefully planning its resilient restoration is helping to protect the educational instruction, employment, community water access, and events that generate business and revenue within Carteret County.
 The project was supported by funds from the Golden LEAF Foundation, the National Fish and Wildlife Foundation Emergency Coastal Resilience Fund, the Federal Emergency Management Agency, and the N.C.
 Community College System.

 Project Partners for these efforts include: Carteret Community College, N.C.
 State University’s Center for Marine Science & Technology, Duke University Marine Laboratory, University of Chapel Hill’s Institute of Marine Sciences, National Oceanic and Atmospheric Administration, North Carolina Sea Grant, N.C.
 Division of Marine Fisheries, N.C.
 Shellfish Sanitation Section, N.C.
 Division of Water Quality, students and community volunteers.

-Funding was provided by the Albemarle-Pamlico National Estuary Partnership, National Fish and Wildlife Foundation, National Oceanic and Atmospheric Administration, Restore America’s Estuaries, Albemarle- Pamlico National Estuary Partnership, North Carolina Land and Water Fund, and Progress Energy.
+Funding was provided by the U.S. Environmental Project Agency, National Fish and Wildlife Foundation, National Oceanic and Atmospheric Administration, Restore America’s Estuaries, Albemarle- Pamlico National Estuary Partnership, North Carolina Land and Water Fund, and Progress Energy.
 The College also provided support through the Federal Emergency Management Agency, Golden Leaf Foundation, institutional funds, and state Hurricane Florence Recovery funds.